Overview: Stages Of Formation Of A Company

 Certificate of Incorporation

 The certificate of incorporation is issued when the Registrar of the company feels satisfied with the document filed in the step mentioned above.
-The certificate of incorporation is required to show that the company is incorporated according to the 2013 Companies act.
+The certificate of incorporation is required to show that the company is incorporated according to the Companies Act, 2013.

 Certificate of Commencement Of business